TotallyAm/RPAT/README.md

 ## Coming Soon / Ideas

 * Booster support (SRBs or strap-on side stages)
-* Suborbital calculator (range, apogee, launch angle estimation)
+* Suborbital calculator (range, apogee, launch angle estimation) (potentially, not confirmed)
-* Expanded preset library with more real and RP-1 craft
+* Expanded preset library with more real and RP-1 craft (in progress)
 * Automatic performance summaries based on metrics
 * User inputted fuel reserve system for residual fuel and stage recovery compensation for more accurate figures and to support non-expendable vehicles.
 * A stage-by-stage breakdown of certain trajectories, so you can see at what dV stage separation will occur at for balancing stages properly.